My Misadventures in Guanajuato

 It was only after I returned home that I learnt what I saw on the tour.
-Indeed, it covered a respectable number of the city’s attractions.
+Indeed, it covered a respectable number of the city’s attractions, but not all of them.
 Check them out in the gallery below.
 God knows if I could have found half of them without a city map or a smartphone.
-While I would have preferred to be somewhere other than the Tia Aura haunted house, but the kids seemed to enjoy it.
+While I would have preferred to be somewhere other than the Tia Aura haunted house, the kids seemed to enjoy it.

 However, I still regret missing out the macabre Museum of the Mummies, the magnificent Basilica and churches that all that silver mining funded.
 Another visit is definitely on the cards, and this time, I’ll be better prepared!
 Maybe I’ll even make a day trip from Guadalajara to Tequila like Paroma of Year of the Monkey did.